 The coronavirus disease (COVID-19) pandemic has shown that shifting our perspectives from a public health approach to a global health approach is vital for research purposes.
-While the majority of our studies came from China, which is classified as an upper-middle income country (MIC), there is a lack of studies from other countries classified as lower- and middle-income countries (LMIC).
-We hypothesise through collaboration, and by improving the research capabilities of LMIC, we will encourage research that allows for more conclusive evidence on the nature and effect size of the combined effect between air pollution.
+While the majority of our studies came from China, which is classified as an upper-middle income country (UMIC), there is a lack of studies from other countries classified as lower- and middle-income countries (LMIC).
+We hypothesise through collaboration, and by improving the research capabilities of LMIC, we will encourage research that allows for more conclusive evidence on the nature and effect size of the combined effect between air pollution and temperature.
 This would allow researchers to investigate more effective statistical models, e.g. quantifying the effect modification of temperature more effectively by using a stratification method, whereby one model includes an interactive effect term between the air pollutant and temperature, and another model that does not include an interactive effect term.